Overview

 What is Scheduled Cyber Recovery Testing (SCRT) plan?

 Think of this as a Fire Drill for your data.
-The system automatically runs a test on your schedule (Quarterly, half-yearly, or Yearly) to make sure everything works perfectly before an emergency happens.
+The system automatically runs a test on your schedule (Quarterly, semi-annually, or Yearly) to make sure everything works perfectly before an emergency happens.

 Key Benefits: